-The earliest Europeans to travel through the area was in the 1670’s when French explorers sought a route to China through the Great Lakes, Fox River, Wisconsin River and on to what is now Prairie du Chien.
+The earliest Europeans to travel through the area were French explorers in the 1670’s seeking a route to China through the Great Lakes, Fox River, Wisconsin River and on to what is now Prairie du Chien.
 The area remained largely unsettled through the early 1800’s and only after the Black Hawk wars of 1832 did European settlement begin.

 Two historic settlements and numerous Euro-American homestead sites exist.
-Elvers' Corners and Peculiar Corners, [dates?] are commemorated by roadside interpretive signs.
+Elvers' Corners and Peculiar Corners, [are commemorated by roadside interpretive signs.
+In 1898, a post office named Peculiar was opened in Tom Denny’s farmhouse.
+Many colorful tales are told as to how it was given its name.
+In 1847, Samuel Lattimer built a saw mill which was called Elvers’s Corners and which has a colorful background as the site of a saw mill, grist mill, postoffice, grocery store, hotel, blacksmith shop, dance hall and until 1958 theTown Hall.

 Of the seven one-room schoolhouses that were built by early European settlers, several still stand in the town.
 One of these, the Sandridge School, now serves as the Town Hall and is the center of the Town's culture of grassroots democracy.